dougeby/IntuneDocs/intune/app-protection-policies-exception.md

 By adding the **Webex** package as an exception to the MAM data transfer policy, Webex links inside a managed Outlook email message are allowed to open directly in the Webex application.
 Data transfer is still restricted in other unmanaged apps.

 - iOS **Webex** example:
     To exempt the **Webex** app so that it is allowed to be invoked by Intune managed apps, you must add a data transfer exception for the following string: <code>wbx</code>.
-This additioin is needed even for apps that do not support Intune APP (Application Protection Policies).

 - Android **Webex** example:
     To exempt the **Webex** app so that it is allowed to be invoked by Intune managed apps, you must add a data transfer exception for the following string: <code>com.cisco.webex.meetings</code>.
-This additioin is needed even for apps that do not support Intune APP (Application Protection Policies).

 ## Next steps